Orange-OpenSource/a11y-guidelines/src/en/web/design/touch-and-interactions.md

 ---
 title: "Touch and interactions"
-abstract: "Ensure that the user keeps control over interactions, particularly tactile ones"
+abstract: "Touch and interactions, web accessibility design recommandations"
 ---

 # Touch and interactions